3-minute read.

 In addition to sleep, another way to recharge the body is to check out what kind of fuel it’s getting.

 How far would you get in your car if you put maple syrup or Coca-Cola in the gas tank?
-It sounds dumb, but let’s be honest: we’re sometimes just as dumb with our own body by taking in stuff the body hardly recognizes as nourishment.
+It sounds dumb, but let’s be honest: we’re sometimes just as dumb with our own bodies by taking in stuff the body hardly recognizes as nourishment.
 And then we act surprised when the body doesn’t run so well.

 Want to build strength in this battle?
 Take a look at the food you’re taking in.